HMO licences for houses with multiple private tenants

-Use the pay online facility once you have completed your online application.
+Once you have completed your online application you will be prompted to make your payment.
 Please note that you will need the online application reference number which you will get once you have completed your application.
 When you enter the online payments system, select 'Licensing' from the drop down menu on the payments page and follow the on screen instructions.

 Please send a cheque made payable to Liverpool City Council.
 Please write your name and the address of the property that is to be licensed on the back of your cheque and send it to:

 Public Protection Division